An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 \section{Ensemble}

 In this section we present an operational characterization of the notion of probability for a finite probability space, and consider its validity.
-We propose to regard a Martin-L\"of $P$-random sequence of sample points as an \emph{operational characterization of the notion of probability} for a finite probability space $P$ on $\Omega$.
+We propose to regard a Martin-L\"of $P$-random sequence of sample points as an \emph{operational characterization of the notion of probability} for a finite probability space $P$.
 Namely, we propose to identify a Martin-L\"of $P$-random sequence of sample points with the \emph{substance} of the notion of probability for a finite probability space $P$.
 Thus, since the notion of Martin-L\"of $P$-random sequence plays a central role in our framework, in particular we call it an \emph{ensemble}, as in Definition~\ref{ensemble}, instead of collective for distinction.
 The name ``ensemble'' comes from physics, in particular, from quantum mechanics and statistical mechanics. \footnote{The notion of ensemble plays a fundamental role in quantum mechanics and statistical mechanics.
-However, the notion is very vague in physics from a mathematical point of view.
-We propose to regard a Martin-L\"of $P$-random sequence of quantum states as a formal definition of the notion of ensemble in quantum mechanics and statistical mechanics \cite{T14CCR,T15QCOMPINFO,T15Kokyuroku,T15WiNF-Tadaki_rule,T16CCR,T16QIP,T16QIT35}.}
+However, this notion in physics is very vague from a mathematical point of view.
+In a series of works~\cite{T15Kokyuroku,T15WiNF-Tadaki_rule,T16QIT35,T18arXiv} we propose to regard a Martin-L\"of $P$-random sequence of quantum states as a formal definition of the notion of ensemble in quantum mechanics and statistical mechanics, i.e., as a formal definition of the notion of ensemble of quantum states.
+See Tadaki~\cite{T18arXiv} for the detail.}

-\begin{definition}[Ensemble] Let $P\in\PS(\Omega)$.
+\begin{definition}[Ensemble] Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
 A Martin-L\"of $P$-random infinite sequence over $\Omega$ is called an \emph{ensemble} for the finite probability space $P$ on $\Omega$.

 \end{definition}